zhaobenny/serverless-img-gen/README.md

 LoRA syntax is `<Misato:0.4>` in the prompt where `Misato` is the filename of the LoRA in `loras` folder, and an suitable weight after the colon.

-[FastNegativeV2](https://civitai.com/models/71961/fast-negative-embedding-fastnegativev2) embedding is available for negative prompts by default.
+[FastNegativeV2](https://civitai.com/models/71961/fast-negative-embedding-fastnegativev2) is included by default for demo purposes.

 The [Misato LyCORIS](https://civitai.com/models/161112/misato-katsuragi-neon-genesis-evangelion) is also included by default for demo purposes.

 ## LoRAs

-Place your (diffusers/diffusion model compatible) LoRAs in the `loras` folder, and they will be automatically uploaded to modal.com on deployment.
+Place your (diffusers/diffusion model compatible) LoRAs / embeddings in the `loras` folder, and they will be automatically uploaded to modal.com on deployment.
+(make sure your embeddings are `.pt` and loras are `.safetensors`)

-Check available LoRAs on a deployment at `<URL>/loras`
+Check available concepts on a deployment at `<URL>/loras` and `<URL>/embeddings`

 ## Credits